-We intend to use the net proceeds from this offering for general corporate purposes.
-Our management will have broad discretion in the application of the proceeds from this offering and could spend the proceeds in ways that do not necessarily improve our operating results or enhance the value of our common stock.
+We intend to use the net proceeds from this offering for general corporate purposes, including research and development expenses such as expenses related to our Phase 3 CLI program, capital expenditures, working capital and general administrative expenses.
+Pending these uses, our management will have broad discretion in the application of the proceeds from this offering and could spend the proceeds in ways that do not necessarily improve our operating results or enhance the value of our common stock.

-Investors in this offering will suffer immediate and substantial dilution in the net tangible book value per share of our common stock.
+You will experience immediate and substantial dilution in the net tangible book value per share of the common stock you purchase.

-Because the price per unit in this offering is substantially higher than the net tangible book value per share of common stock, investors in this offering will suffer immediate and substantial dilution in the net tangible book value per share of our common stock.
-Based on the offering price of \$2.25 per unit, if you purchase securities in this offering, you will suffer immediate and substantial dilution of approximately \$1.53 per share in the net tangible book value of our common stock.
-See "Dilution" on page S-16 for a more detailed discussion of the dilution you will incur in connection with this offering.
+Since the assumed price per share of our common stock being offered is substantially higher than the net tangible book value per share of our common stock, you will suffer substantial dilution in the net tangible book value of the common stock you purchase in this offering.
+Based on an assumed offering price of \$2.52 per share, the last reported sale price of our common stock on June 15, 2011, if you purchase shares of common stock in this offering, you will suffer immediate and substantial dilution of approximately \$2.13 per share in the net tangible book value of the common stock.
+See the section entitled "Dilution" on page S-19 of this prospectus supplement for a more detailed discussion of the dilution you will incur if you purchase common stock in this offering.